-Late that night I was laying in my bed staring at the glow from my TV, those old TV’s that were just as big in-depth as they were in size, before the term high definition was even a word that was associated with televisions.
-The year was 1998, it was around twelve o’clock at night, nothing was going on in my bedroom, all the lights were turned off and I lay there on my top bunk immensely switching though channels desperately trying to find something of interest to watch.
+Late that night I was laying in my bed staring at the glow from my TV, those old TV’s that were just as big in depth as they were in size, before the term high definition was even a word that was associated with televisions.
+The year was 1998, it was around twelve o’clock at night, nothing was going on in my bedroom, all the lights were turned off and I laid there on my top bunk immensely switching though channels, desperately trying to find something of interest to watch.

-Nothing was on TV other than infomercials and talk shows, this was back when MTV actually played music videos, I didn’t even find that interesting.
-The glow that was filling my room was turning black every two seconds because of how often I was flipping to the next pointless program, I might have been thought the channel line up about three or four times by now.
+Nothing was on TV other than infomercials and talk shows, this was back when MTV actually played music videos, and I didn’t even find that interesting.
+The glow that was filling my room was turning black every two seconds because of how often I was flipping to the next pointless TV show, I might have been though the channel line up about three or four times by now.

-Earlier that day I was over at one of my friend’s house with the three or four other friends I was lucky enough to have.
-We were having a small get together at my friends because that was going to be my last day in the state of Nebraska.
+Earlier that day I was over at one of my friends house with the three or four other friends I was lucky enough to have.
+We were having a small get together because that was going to be my last day in the state of Nebraska.

-A few hours later my mom, dad, and sister show up in my mom light blue 1994 Dodge Caravan.
-At this point in time my dad had lived in Washington State for the past six mouths.
+A few hours later my mom, dad, and sister showed up in my mom’s light blue 1994 Dodge Caravan.
+At that point in time my dad already lived in Washington State for the past six mouths.

-On a side note, the apartment complex that my dad moved into while the rest of us were in Nebraska was the same apartment complex I lived in eight years in the future.
+On a side note, the apartment complex that my dad moved into while the rest of us were in Nebraska was the same apartment complex I moved into eight years later.

 My dad just took a flight back to Omaha a few day prior to help us pack up the house and drive up into the part of the country best known to others as the Pacific Northwest.
-When the van rolled up into my friends driveway I remember saying bye to everyone but it was not that memorable.
-When I slide open the van door I can see that my mom is in the passenger seat and my sister in the front row of the bench seats in the back of the van.
+When the van rolled up into my friends driveway I remember saying bye to everyone.
+When I slid open the van door I can saw my mom in the passenger seat and my sister in the front row of the bench seats in the back of the van.
 They were both crying because we were about to uproot our lives into a different part of the country.